-The stock market, particularly in recent months and years, has experienced significant volatility, particularly with respect to pharmaceutical, biotechnology and other life sciences company stocks, which often does not relate to the operating performance of the companies represented by the stock.
+The stock market, particularly in recent years, has experienced significant volatility, particularly with respect to pharmaceutical, biotechnology and other life sciences company stocks, which often does not relate to the operating performance of the companies represented by the stock.
 Factors that could cause volatility in the market price of our common stock include, but are not limited to:

-- announcements concerning any of the clinical trials for our drug candidates, such as omecamtiv mecarbil for heart failure; CK- 2017357 for the potential treatment of diseases associated with aging, muscle wasting and neuromuscular dysfunction; and ispinesib, SB-743921 or GSK-923295 for cancer (including, but not limited to, the timing of initiation or completion of such trials and the results of such trials, and delays or discontinuations of such trials, including delays resulting from slower than expected or suspended patient enrollment or discontinuations resulting from a failure to meet pre-defined clinical end-points); - announcements concerning our strategic alliance with Amgen or future strategic alliances; - failure or delays in entering additional drug candidates into clinical trials; - failure or discontinuation of any of our research programs; - issuance of new or changed securities analysts' reports or recommendations; - failure or delay in establishing new strategic alliances, or the terms of those alliances; - market conditions in the pharmaceutical, biotechnology and other healthcare-related sectors; - actual or anticipated fluctuations in our quarterly financial and operating results; - developments or disputes concerning our intellectual property or other proprietary rights; - introduction of technological innovations or new products by us or our competitors; - · issues in manufacturing our drug candidates or drugs; - market acceptance of our drugs; - third-party healthcare coverage and reimbursement policies; - FDA or other U.S. or foreign regulatory actions affecting us or our industry; - · litigation or public concern about the safety of our drug candidates or drugs; - additions or departures of key personnel; or - volatility in the stock prices of other companies in our industry or in the stock market generally.
+- announcements concerning any of the clinical trials for our compounds, such as omecamtiv mecarbil for heart failure and CK-2017357 and CK-2066260 for the potential treatment of diseases associated with aging, muscle wasting and neuromuscular dysfunction (including, but not limited to, the timing of initiation or completion of such trials and the results of such trials, and delays or discontinuations of such trials, including delays resulting from slower than expected or suspended patient enrollment or discontinuations resulting from a failure to meet pre-defined clinical endpoints); - announcements concerning our strategic alliance with Amgen or future strategic alliances; - failure or delays in entering additional drug candidates into clinical trials; - failure or discontinuation of any of our research programs; - issuance of new or changed securities analysts' reports or recommendations; - failure or delay in establishing new strategic alliances, or the terms of those alliances; - market conditions in the pharmaceutical, biotechnology and other healthcare-related sectors;

+- actual or anticipated fluctuations in our quarterly financial and operating results; - developments or disputes concerning our intellectual property or other proprietary rights; - introduction of technological innovations or new products by us or our competitors; - issues in manufacturing our drug candidates or drugs; - market acceptance of our drugs; - third-party healthcare coverage and reimbursement policies; - FDA or other U.S. or foreign regulatory actions affecting us or our industry; - litigation or public concern about the safety of our drug candidates or drugs; - additions or departures of key personnel; - · substantial sales of our common stock by our existing shareholders, whether or not related to our performance; and - · volatility in the stock prices of other companies in our industry or in the stock market generally.